ErikHage/java-utility/README.md

 ### Collections
 - Heap
+  - MaxHeap
+    - A complete binary tree in which the value in each internal node is greater than or equal to the values in the children of that node
+  - MinHeap
+    - A complete binary tree in which the value in each internal node is smaller than or equal to the values in the children of that node.
 - Quad Tree
   - A tree in which each node can have up to 4 children
 - Ring Buffer